 ABC Quality licensed center care must have policies in place that meet the standard that address the identification of child abuse and neglect.
 Child care providers are mandated reporters and have the responsibility to protect those who cannot protect themselves.
 As a mandated reporter, caregiving staff are an important part of the system to protect children.
+The bolded sections represent this portion of the standard.
 The policy must include the Child Abuse and Neglect Law (Child Abuse and Neglect Law, CAPTA, 1974, Public Law 93-247); information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility; how to make a report of suspected abuse or neglect (contact SCDSS Office of Child Protective Services with the Office of Out of Home Abuse and Neglect OHAN, contact SCDSS/ABC Quality); Mandated Reporter Law Section 63-7-310; procedure for training staff as mandated reporters; statement regarding the program's cooperation in allowing SCDSS staff to conduct any on-site investigation and/or obtain necessary documentation to include any video footage; release of staff and children's records as appropriate and upon request.
 The program must follow policy as written.
 (ABC Quality Center-Based Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.3.d.
 Child Abuse and Neglect Policy).
 ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard.

+ii.
 All CCDF-eligible licensed family child care homes.
-Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; Large Family, Group Child Care Home Regulation 114-513 D (2)(g) Child Protection and Permanency Law, 63-7-310 Persons required to report;
+Provide the standard: Child Protection and Permanency Law, 63-7-310 Persons required to report; Large Family

+Group Child Care Home Regulation 114-513 D (2)(g) Child Protection and Permanency Law, 63-7-310 Persons required to report; Small Family

-Small Family, Family Child Care Home Regulation 114-532 B (2).
-Family Child Care Home Policy 34.
+Family Child Care Home 114-528 H(6)(d) Reporting, Family Child Care Home Policy, Proposed Family Child Care Home Regulation 114-532 B(2).

-Registered or licensed family child care homes in the ABC Quality program must have policies in place that meet the standard that address the reporting of child abuse and neglect.
+ABC Quality licensed family child care homes must have policies in place that meet the standard that address the identification of child abuse and neglect.
 Child care providers are mandated reporters and have the responsibility to protect those who cannot protect themselves.
 As a mandated reporter, caregiving staff are an important part of the system to protect children.
-The policy must include the Child Abuse and Neglect Law (Child Abuse and Neglect Law, CAPTA, 1974, Public Law 93-247); procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility; how to make a report of suspected abuse or neglect (contact SCDSS Office of Child Protective Services with the Office of Out of Home Abuse and Neglect OHAN, contact SCDSS/ABC Quality); Mandated Reporter Law Section 63-7-310; procedure for training staff as mandated reporters; statement regarding the program's cooperation in allowing SCDSS staff to conduct any on-site investigation and/or obtain necessary documentation to include any video footage; release of staff and children's records as appropriate and upon request.
+The bolded sections represent this portion of the standard.
+The policy must include the Child Abuse and Neglect

+Law (Child Abuse and Neglect Law, CAPTA, 1974, Public Law 93-247); information on types of abuse or neglect that staff may look for; procedures when staff suspect a child may be neglected at home and when staff see other staff abuse or neglect children in the facility; how to make a report of suspected abuse or neglect (contact SCDSS Office of Child Protective Services with the Office of Out of Home Abuse and Neglect OHAN, contact SCDSS/ABC Quality); Mandated Reporter Law Section 63-7-310; procedure for training staff as mandated reporters; statement regarding the program's cooperation in allowing SCDSS staff to conduct any on-site investigation and/or obtain necessary documentation to include any video footage; release of staff and children's records as appropriate and upon request.
 The program must follow policy as written.
-(ABC Quality Family/Group Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.3.d.
-Child Abuse and Neglect
+(ABC Quality Center-Based Manual, Chapter 4 Eligibility Criteria to Participate, 4.2.3.d.
+Child Abuse and Neglect Policy).

-Policy).
 ABC Quality has created a policy template for Child Abuse and Neglect Policy to support program's ability to meet this standard.